 The prophecy clock stopped or paused at Jesus’ offer of Himself as Messiah on Palm Sunday, not at his death or ‘cutting off.’
 And that clock won’t start ticking again until verse 27 when a covenant is confirmed.

 What I mean by that is the interim time that follows the ‘cutting off’ in verse 26 and before verse 27 is in black and white just like the rest of the prophecy.
 The same words are there regardless of the path they chose and had to portray what I would assume would have to be different events.

+So the above words in green remain the same whether the blue path or the yellow path was taken.
 Could it be that if they would have accepted Him, maybe the events in verse 27 would have followed shortly after the 70 AD destruction mentioned in the latter part of verse 26?

 Maybe.
 See Chart: God’s Purpose and Plan.